Matrix862972/final-year-project-2/README.md

 # The-Online-Exam-Proctor :globe_with_meridians: :writing_hand: :rotating_light:

 The Online Exam Proctor System is a computer vision-based project designed to ensure the integrity and fairness of online exams.
 As the popularity of remote learning and online education grows, the need for a robust proctoring system becomes crucial to prevent cheating and maintain the credibility of the examination process.
-This project will leverage computer vision and AI technologies to monitor and analyze students' behavior during the examination to detect any suspicious activities.
-It also has the ability to detect speeches to stay one step ahead of the students and to strengthen the anti-cheating methods.
+This project leverages computer vision and AI technologies to monitor and analyze students' behavior during the examination to detect any suspicious activities.
+It also has the ability to detect speech and common noises to strengthen anti-cheating methods.

+---
+**Note:**
+This project is actively maintained and improved.
+If you are testing or making changes, please use version control (Git) to track your work.
+You can always revert to a previous state if needed.
+---

 ## The System Architecture